(User-friendly URL: This webpage can be reached at www.charlottesville.org/composting)

 - Grass in large quantities (grass heats up and gives off ammonia, which can kill worms)

-All that is left to do is turn the compost regularly with a pitch fork or a spade, and look forward to using your natural organic compost!
+All that is left to do is turn the compost regularly with a pitch fork or a spade (or if you're willing to wait longer, just wait), and look forward to using your natural organic compost!

 How Composting Works